John L. Watzke, Ph.D., dean

 - A student must maintain a G.P.A. of 3.00 to remain in good standing.
 A student who is not in good standing will be given specific conditions by the program director.
 If these conditions are not fulfilled, the student will be dismissed from the Graduate School by the dean of the Graduate School.

-- Graduate degrees requiring 30 to 36 semester hours must normally be completed within a period of five years.
-Graduate degrees requiring 37 or more semester hours must normally be completed within a period of six years.
+- Graduate degrees requiring 30 to 36 semester credit hours must normally be completed within a period of five years.
+Graduate degrees requiring 37 or more semester credit hours must normally be completed within a period of six years.
 In exceptional cases these periods may be extended by the dean of the Graduate School upon recommendation of the graduate program director.

 - Students completing a graduate degree with a thesis or dissertation requirement must complete the project in compliance with regulations adopted by the Graduate School Council.
-Copies are available from the Graduate School or the graduate program director for your degree program.
+Copies are available from the Graduate School or the graduate program director for each degree program.

 - Transfer of credits:

 - With the approval of the dean of the Graduate School, a maximum of nine semester credit hours may be transferred to a master’s degree program and twelve semester credit hours to a doctoral program from an accredited institution if they are acceptable for graduate degree credit in the source institution.
 (Consult the individual graduate programs for details as some allow less than this number of transfer credit hours.)
-However, credit hours or courses used to satisfy the requirements of any other degree cannot be applied to the fulfillment of a subsequent master's degree in the Graduate School.
+However, credit hours or courses used to satisfy the requirements of any other degree cannot be applied to the fulfillment of a subsequent master's or doctorate degree in the Graduate School.